 Reachability

-When a dependency has some vulnerability (i.e. a CVE), is that CVE really affecting my application?
+When a dependency has a vulnerability (i.e. a CVE), is that CVE really affecting my application?

-Reachability, in a SCA (or vulnerability analysis) context, is a property of a vulnerability finding that indicates whether it will (or will not) be invoked under the software’s normal operational conditions.
+Reachability, in a SCA (or vulnerability analysis) context, is a property of a vulnerability finding that indicates whether it will (or wont) be invoked under the software’s normal operational conditions.

 Analyzing the reachability for a large set of vulnerability findings for a software is important.

-Most of the SCA scanners works by extracting the dependency graph (direct and transitive/indirect dependencies) from manifest files (pom.xml, package.json etc.), and simply enumerate the known vulnerabilities that are listed in vulnerability databases (NVD and others).
-This gives many more findings that the real vulnerabilities that a potential adversary can exploit in the real deployed software.
+Most of the SCA scanners work by extracting the dependency graph (direct and transitive/indirect dependencies) from manifest files (pom.xml, package.json etc.), and simply enumerate the known vulnerabilities that are listed in vulnerability databases (NVD and others).
+This gives many more findings that the real vulnerabilities that a potential adversary could exploit in the deployed software.

-But most of those findings are NOT actually reachable, because although the dependency with the vulnerability V is “imported” (in the component descriptors of the target software S and transitively on its dependencies), it only uses a small portion of those components, not invoking the vulnerable code for V.
+Most of those findings are NOT actually reachable, because although the dependency with the vulnerability is “imported” (in the component descriptors of the target software S and transitively on its dependencies), your application only uses a small portion of those components, not invoking the vulnerable code of the dependacny.

 Values for Reachability